Github App Permissions

 • Webhooks: view the post-receive hooks for an organization.

-Arnica requires a read and write permission for Members (organization members and teams) in order to remove and create .
+Arnica requires a read and write permission for Members (organization members and teams) in order to remove stale usersarrow-up-right and create Arnica-managed Teams in certain permission mitigationsarrow-up-right.
 Deprecation notice: this functionality will be removed when all Arnica's tenants are migrated.

 Repository permissions